TSE Digital Center

 Financial technologies and digital markets

-• Objective: Analyze the implications of key features of FinTech and cryptocurrencies, and their impact on social welfare.
-Study the way markets, institutions and regulations should be designed to mitigate problems such as coordination issues, information asymmetries and other market failures.
+• Objective: This program analyzes the implications of key features of FinTech and cryptocurrencies, and their impact on social welfare.
+We study the design of markets, institutions and regulations to mitigate coordination problems, information asymmetries and other market failures.

 • Program leader: Christophe Bisière works on FinTech, blockchain and cryptocurrencies.